mjosaarinen/hqc-py/README.md

 Test vectors and behavior should match with the 2025-Feb-19 version of the specification from  [pqc-hqc.org](https://pqc-hqc.org/).

-Here are the actual public key, secret key, ciphertext, and shared secret sizes in bytes (_mathches the reference implementation but inexplicably not Table 7 in the current documentation._)
+Here are the actual public key, secret key, ciphertext, and shared secret sizes in bytes (_matches the reference implementation but for some reason, not the ciphertext size in Table 7 in the current documentation._)
+One can, of course, expand the secret key from a shorter seed.

 | Variant |  PK  |  SK  |   CT  | SS |
 |---------|------|------|-------|----|